-Teachers use our free, downloadable middle and high school lesson plans to help students understand their water use.
+Teachers use our free, downloadable middle and high school water conservation lesson plans to help students understand their water use.

 Students choose three water saving tips and are challenged to implement them for one week, then discuss how they did.

-Students read the following posts and discuss concepts like water footprints, feed conversion ratios and industrial vs. pastured production methods.
+Students read the following posts and report, then discuss concepts like water footprints, feed conversion ratios and industrial vs. pastured production methods.